-Your website is configured, has a great agenda with a proper setup, and the registration is now open for participants.
+Your event website is created, you have a great agenda with a proper setup, and the registration is now open for participants.

 Motivating the First Participants to Register

-b2match has facilitated 1,000s of events.
-We have supported and observed many organizers with every step of their event.
-With years of experience, here are our best practices to fill up your participant list just after the registration phase has started.
-This is crucial when b2b matchmaking is an important part of the event.
-Nobody wants to be the first one to register and you need to incentivize people by providing some interesting meetings partners right away.
+b2match has facilitated thousands of events.
+We have supported many organizers with every step of their event.
+With years of experience, we can offer our best practices to fill up your participant list just after the registration phase has started.

-Usually it should be possible to get at least 20 interesting profiles that serve as templates and motivate other participants to register.
+Usually it should be possible to get at least 20 interesting profiles up and completed that serve as templates and motivation for other participants to register.

 Register yourself and all your organizing partners